Skip to main content

 • If you try to refund the full remaining amount, Zest will prompt you to use Cancel entire order instead.

 • A partial refund does not cancel the order or stop fulfillment.
-You do not need to take any action in Shopify for a partial refund.
+You do not need to take any action in your ecommerce platform for a partial refund.

 How to Cancel Unaccepted E-Gifts

-If a recipient hasn't accepted their e-gift yet, you can cancel and refund it without any Shopify action required — because no Child Order has been created in Shopify yet.
+If a recipient hasn't accepted their e-gift yet, you can cancel it without any action in your ecommerce platform — because no Child Order has been created yet.

 1. Go to Orders and open the order.

-2. Check the box(es) next to unaccepted recipient(s).
+2. Check the box(es) next to the unaccepted recipient(s) you want to cancel.

 3. Click Cancel selected.

-Because no Shopify order exists for unaccepted e-gifts, you do not need to take any action in Shopify.
+Because no ecommerce platform order exists for unaccepted e-gifts, you do not need to take any action in your ecommerce platform or fulfillment systems.

 Auto-refund setting: Depending on your account configuration, Zest can automatically refund unaccepted e-gifts after a set delay (between 14 and 90 days from the scheduled gift date).
 Contact support to check whether this is enabled for your brand.